 Agricultural land in the Gold Coast region occupies 585 square kilometres, or 31.5 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 637 square kilometres, or 34 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 380 square kilometres or 21 per cent of the Gold Coast region.

-Health care and social assistance was the largest employment sector with 40,000 people, followed by construction with 36,200 people and retail trade with 35,200 people.
-Other important employment sectors in the region were accommodation and food services; professional, scientific and technical services, and. education and training.
-The agriculture, forestry and fishing sector employed 1,200 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 39,600 people, followed by construction with 35,900 people and retail trade with 33,400 people.
+Other important employment sectors in the region were accommodation and food services; professional, scientific and technical services, and education and training.
+The agriculture, forestry and fishing sector employed 1,300 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

-The most important commodities in the region (refer to figure below) based on the gross value of agricultural production were mushrooms ($30 million), followed by nurseries ($21 million) and sugarcane ($10 million).
+The most important commodities in the region based on the gross value of agricultural production were mushrooms ($30 million), followed by sugarcane ($19 million) and nurseries ($15 million).
 These commodities together contributed 79 per cent of the total value of agricultural production in the region.